ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.7.3 =
+* Compatibility - Tested for compatibility with WordPress 5.5 with changes made where necessary.
+* Tweak - Avoid showing minutes box for subs when not needed.
+* Tweak - Improve filtering speed for queries without leagues or seasons.
+* Tweak - Apply reverse order setting in event lists.
+* Tweak - Enable filtering a player's events played on a specific team.
+* Fix - Inconsistent number of events displayed in event scoreboards.
+* Fix - Equation-based player performance when using icons mode.
+* Fix - Include future events in REST API for WordPress 5.5.
+* Fix - Enable updating player metrics using the REST API.
+* Fix - Deprecated code for PHP 7.4.
+* Fix - Elementor compatibility.
+* Localization - Update country names for Czechia, North Macedonia, Myanmar, and Eswatini.
+* Localization - Adjust RTL stylesheet for event performance icons.

 = 2.7.2 =
 * Tweak - Sanitize delimiter field in event settings.